fieldtrip/website/tutorial/introduction.md

 ### Using the toolbox and MATLAB

 Each FieldTrip function implements a specific algorithm, for which specific parameters can be specified.
 These parameters on how the function behaves is passed as a configuration structure.
 Where applicable, the configuration parameters will have sensible defaults.
 The most convenient way of specifying the configuration is by typing it into a script in the MATLAB editor and copy-and-pasting that into the MATLAB command-line window.
-The configuration for **[ft_definetrial](/reference/ft_definetrial)** (for ctf data that is recorded in epochs) might look like thi
+The configuration for **[ft_definetrial](/reference/ft_definetrial)** (for ctf data that is recorded in epochs) might look like this:

     cfg1                         = [];
     cfg1.dataset                 = 'Subject01.ds';